Fairing Recovery Compendium

 Part of the solution was to develop an improved version of the fairing that SpaceX tested in the fall of 2017 in Ohio where the world’s largest thermal vacuum chamber is located.
 This upgraded fairing dubbed “Fairing 2.0” was first used on the Paz mission in February 2018.
 According to Elon Musk, it is slightly larger in diameter and is better optimised for recovery.

-Additionally, at the end of 2018, SpaceX started adding thermal protection to the tip of the fairing (first used on the GPSIII-SV01 mission) which could be seen in detail during the Arabsat 6A mission in April 2019:
+Additionally, at the end of 2018, SpaceX started adding thermal protection to the tip of the fairing (first used on the GPSIII-SV01 mission) which could be seen in detail during the Amos-17 and STP-2 missions in 2019:

 First serious recovery attempts

 Not only did SpaceX test out a new type of fairing on the Paz mission, a special ship was deployed for the first time as well.
 The concept of landing the fairings on a bouncy house was apparently abandoned and SpaceX instead equipped a very fast ship named Ms. Tree (previously named Mr. Steven) with a metal structure and a large net that could catch the descending fairings.
 During the Paz mission, the fairing missed the ship by a few hundred meters and landed in the water.
 Subsequently, Musk explained on Twitter that with a slightly larger parachute, landing in the net should be possible, as the fairing would descend more slowly.
 It’s unclear if a larger parachute was eventually implemented, or if it’s even planned.
 SpaceX made several more attempts to catch fairings in the net during 2018, but none were successful.